silx-kit/freesas/doc/source/FreeSAS.rst

 | Enantiomorphs option:
 | This option can be used to authorize or not the program to look for
   enantiomorphs.
 If not, the program will not test 8 symmetries but only 4.
-  The execution time will be nearly two times faster without enantiomorphs but it will not be able the recognize to enaniomorphs of the same proteins.
+  The execution time will be nearly twice lower without enantiomorphs but only if you are using the slow mode, the gain is negligible for the fast mode.
+Moreover, it will not be able to recognize two enantiomorphs of the same protein.

 | GUI option:
 | You can choose to display the computed figures during the execution of